 Looking back at February, Chicago Mayor Lori Lightfoot said that with the right adjustments, the gambling industry can generate some $1.2 billion in revenue.
 With that being said, back in May, the state officials passed a bill.
 SB 516 took effect immediately while the new Privilege taxes for table games were set to start as of today – July 1.

 The reworked existing tax structure will effectively allow gaming machines at the State Fair.
 Furthermore, it will also help the state’s economy cope with the COVID-19 pandemic.
-According to the Governor Pritzker’s announcement, the bill will also help the funding of critical state infrastructures and create many jobs across the Prairie State.
+According to Governor Pritzker’s announcement, the bill will also help the funding of critical state infrastructures and create many jobs across the Prairie State.
 On the other hand, part of the tax revenue which will be received by the city will aid pensions for first responders.
 Cook County’s criminal justice system will also receive some funds from the city’s share.

 Governor Pritzker, Mayor Lightfoot and Senator Cunningham Comment on the Exciting News

 Commenting which was just signed into law, Governor Pritzker said that the bill is a result of collaboration between the General Assembly and Mayor Lightfoot.
 He pointed out that this is achievement which “eluded so many others.”
 Governor Pritzker continued by saying that the legislation will aid Illinois State by helping with first responders’ pensions fund.
 He continued by saying that more will be invested in hospitals and universities.
 In conclusion, the Governor said:

 Thousands of Illinoisans will be working on these projects, earning a good living that will support their families as we do the important work of rebuilding our crumbling infrastructure and investing in the future.“